NeurIPS2019-MDGR/MDGR/README.md

-# Deep Mixture Generative Model for Recommendation
+# Deep Global and Local Generative Model for Recommendation..

 First, download the dataset at http://files.grouplens.org/datasets/movielens/ml-20m.zip unzip it and put it together with the executable file